 We have reserved two blocks of rooms in two separate hotels near the venue.
 Follow this link to make a reservation or obtain lodging and tourism information.

-NEW: The program for the workshop has now been finalized.
+The program for the workshop has now been finalized.
 Available here.

 The University of Michigan FMRI Laboratory

 The International Society of Magnetic Resonance in Medicine (ISMRM)

 The European Society for Magnetic Resonance in Medicine and Biology (ESMRMB)

 NEW: Abstract submission will be open until Feb 10, 2019 at midnight (EST).